Aleksey Belevsky-Zhukovsky

-Count Alexei Alexeevich Belevsky-Zhukovsky (Алексей Алексеевич Белёвский-Жуковский; 26 November 1871 – c.
-1931) was the son of Grand Duke Alexei Alexandrovich of Russia and Alexandra Vasilievna, Baroness Seggiano.
+Count Alexei Alexeevich Belyovsky-Zhukovsky (Алексей Алексеевич Белёвский-Жуковский; 26 November 1871 – September 26, 1930) was the son of Grand Duke Alexei Alexandrovich of Russia and Alexandra Vasilievna, Baroness Seggiano.
 He was also, being the son of Grand Duke Alexei, a grandson of Alexander II of Russia.

 Birth

 Alexei Alexeevich was born to Grand Duke Alexei Alexandrovich of Russia, the son of Czar Alexander II of Russia, and Alexandra Vasilievna Zhukovskaya.
 His maternal grandfather was the poet Vasily Zhukovsky, who was the illegitimate son of a landowner named Afanasi Bunin and his Turkish housekeeper Salkha.

 Controversy

 It is still rumoured that Alexei's parents married, however that has never been proven.
 But even if they were married, the marriage was morganatic, because Alexandra was born a "commoner," and not of a royal or formerly sovereign family.
 When Alexei was born in Salzburg, he was known by his mother's family name.
 While his father tried to get a Russian title for his son, the Emperor Alexander II refused.
 However he managed to get a title for mother and son from the Republic of San Marino: on 24.
 March 1875 they were granted the title Baron Seggiano.
 Alexandra married the same year the Baron Christian-Henrich von Wohrmann.
 This might be taken as an indication that there was no marriage to the Grand Duke as she could have done so only after a divorce.
 No records exist of such a divorce.

 Only after Alexander II had been murdered and Alexander III had become Emperor, the Grand Duke succeed to have his son created a Count.
 The title granted was on 21.
 March 1884 was Count Belevsky.
 The name was chosen from the village of Belyov in the province of Toula where his grandfather poet was born.
 In 1913 he was granted the right to add his grandfather's family name to his title just becoming Count Belevsky-Zhukovsky.